SoPra-FS20-Group11/sopra-fs20-group11-justone-client/README.md

 ## Roadmap

-The following features and design are always welcome:
+The following features and design are always welcome as additions to our project:
-  - sound effects or music during the game
+  - Sound effects or music during the game
-  - chat feature
+  - Chat feature
-  - profile pictures
+  - Profile pictures
-  - sending invitations to join a game
+  - Sending invitations to join a game
-  - bots
+  - Bots
-  - refreshing pages in an efficient way
+  - Refreshing pages in an efficient way
-  - of course some nice and better animations
+  - Improvements on animations

 ## Authors and acknowledgment
+Authors:
 Marino Schneider, Md Rezuanual Haque, Michael Brülisauer, Patrick Reich, Vichhay Ok, Venusan Velrajah

-## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).

->Thanks to Lucas Pelloni for the template
+Supervisor:
+Alina Marti

 ## License